IanYangChina/DRL_Implementation/README.md

 `python -m pip install -r requirements.txt`\
 `python -m pip install .` \
 [Click here for example codes](https://github.com/IanYangChina/DRL_Implementation/tree/master/drl_implementation/examples) , to run the codes you will need to install Gym, Pybullet, or pybullet-multigoal-gym.
-See links below.\
+See env installation links below.
+For more use cases, have a look at the [drl_imp_test repo](https://github.com/IanYangChina/drl_imp_test)\
 From the project root, run `python drl_implementation/examples/$SCTIPT_NAME.py`

 ##### Algorithms: Flat